How Are Medical Negligence Claims Different To Personal Injury Claims?

 Personal injury claims are made when you suffer an injury that isn’t your fault.
-This could be an injury that arises in any day-to-day situation – being a passenger in a car that’s involved in a crash, for example, or even tripping on a crack in the pavement.
+This could be an injury that arises in any day-to-day situation.
+For instance, being a passenger in a car that’s involved in a crash or even tripping on a crack in the pavement are both examples of personal injury negligence.

 But in truth, it isn’t that simple: there are some fundamental differences between a personal injury claim and a medical negligence claim, and in how you claim for each.